katma889/CRW-assembly-pipeline/README.md

 export PATH="/nesi/nobackup/uoo02752/nematode/bin/miniconda3/bin:$PATH"

 ragtag.py scaffold curated.haplotigs.fasta curated.fasta

 ```

-## by running script above we got the oupur folder "ragtag_output" with the assembly "ragtag.scaffold.fasta" which we used for repeating the ragtag assembly for better output named as "ragtag2" where the output above is ussed as input for ragtag 2.
+By running script above we got the oupur folder "ragtag_output" with the assembly "ragtag.scaffold.fasta" which we used for repeating the ragtag assembly for better output named as "ragtag2" where the output above is ussed as input for ragtag 2.

-Script for "ragtag2"
+`Script for "ragtag2`

 ```
 #!/bin/bash -e